keeganpaleshi/RMTest/README.md

 ambient concentration data are available, `equivalent_air_po214.png` shows the equivalent air volume derived from this Po‑214 activity.

-If the combined activity of Po‑214 and Po‑218 is negative it is clamped to zero by default and the pipeline aborts.
-Pass `--allow-negative-activity` to continue processing with a total radon value of `0 Bq`.
+If the combined activity of Po‑214 and Po‑218 is negative the pipeline aborts by default after clamping the result to zero.
+Passing `--allow-negative-activity` preserves the negative value and processing continues.

 ### Radon vs Po214 Mode